deniseyudovich/deniseyudovich.github.io/_posts/2016-05-20-super-long-article.md

       the center and managed donations to families in need.

 3. UF Society of Women in Physics

+_Club Member_

       Initiated community outreach programs that increase awareness of physics in the local community.
 Created an inclusive community of
       women in physics.

-4. UF Society of Physics Students
+3. UF Society of Physics Students

+_Club Member_

       Promoted physics through outreach events and helped create an inclusive community of physics students.

-5. Astronomy and Astrophysics Society
+3. Astronomy and Astrophysics Society

+_Club Member_

       Initiated community outreach programs that increase awareness of Astronomy in local education centers.
 Managed excursions to local observatories and space centers, encouraging a hands-on educative experience.

-6. Humane Society
+5. Humane Society

 _Outreach Volunteer_